Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 ![1d mesh connecting to 2d mesh using the ComputeSingleConnections algorithm.
 Connections are shown in red.](figures/ComputeMultipleConnections.jpg){#fig:ComputeMultipleConnections="100%"}

-# The mesh OrthogonalizationAndSmoothing class
+# The mesh OrthogonalizationAndSmoothing class{#chap:orthoandsmoothing}

 This class implements the mesh orthogonalization and smoothing algorithm as described in D-Flow FM technical manual (consult this manual for the